Trump reverses course on Special Olympics funding cut after Betsy DeVos comes under fire

 Democratic Sen. Chris Murphy of Connecticut said the proposed reductions are "very hurtful."

-"I will say to my committee members, it is hard to stomach a lecture from this administration on the danger of deficits," Murphy said.
-"In February of this year we had $234 billion deficit, which is a record for this country."
+"I will say to my committee members, it is hard to stomach a lecture from this administration on the danger of deficits," Murphy said, citing the government's $234 billion monthly deficit in February, the largest ever on record.